 Are you ready for Spring?
 Cleaning might be at the forefront of your mind but this is also the perfect time of year to tackle small projects.
-Not only will they have a big impact on how your house looks and feels, many can be ticked off your to-do list in a day.
-Here’s how to make March the month of inspirational home improvement.
+Not only will they have a big impact on how your house looks and feels, but many can be ticked off your to-do list in a day.
+Here’s 4 home updates you can do to make March the month of inspirational home improvement.

 Get your garden ready